Nonac/PIMS/Report/System_implementation/README.md

 ##### Desktop app

-Since the previous design was only a paper operation, the first step we should complete the paper design to electronic prototyping excess.
-The difficulty with this step is that some of the components conceived initially on paper are inherently tricky to electronic.
+Since the previous design was only a paper prototype, the first step we should complete in this sprint is to transfer the paper design to electronic prototyping excess.
+The difficulty with this step is that some of the components conceived initially on paper are inherently tricky to draw on software.
 In addition to this, the electronic design script adds a colour element that allows the use of the desktop app to be perceived through colour changes.

 ###### Layout simple elements to the desktop UI